JoinCODED/WS-Dart-M8-Classes/01_classes/10_super_class_constructor.md

 }
 ```

-And then we pass this argument to the super constructor:
+Then, we pass this argument to the super constructor:

 ```dart
 class Fish extends Animal {